olebole/irafdoc/doc/nttools.tmerge.rst

   If different input tables have the same column names then the first values put into the output table will be overwritten by the later table values.
-  For example, if the two input tables both have the column name <tt>"X_VAL"</tt>, then for each row number, the values written to the output table will be taken from the second input table.
+  For example, if the two input tables both have the column name <span style="font-family: monospace;">"X_VAL"</span>, then for each row number, the values written to the output table will be taken from the second input table.
   See below regarding text tables.
   </p>
   <p>
-  On the other hand, if the <tt>"append"</tt> option is selected, all rows of the first input table are written to the output table, followed by all rows of the second table, and so on, until all input tables are written to the output table.
+  On the other hand, if the <span style="font-family: monospace;">"append"</span> option is selected, all rows of the first input table are written to the output table, followed by all rows of the second table, and so on, until all input tables are written to the output table.